The Major Groups Facilitating Committee (MGFC) is composed of Major Groups’ facilitators and facilitators from the six UN Environment regions.

-Regional Facilitators as at January 2018
+Regional Facilitators as of January 2018

 At the regional level, Major Groups and other Stakeholders can participate in relevant preparatory meetings often back to back with ministerial regional meetings, and potentially also influence policy-making and decision-making processes.
-The regional meetings outcomes also contribute to the global agenda and discussions and are considered a preparatory process on the way to the Environment Assemblies providing a focus to regional challenges, needs and opportunities.
+The regional meeting's outcomes also contribute to the global agenda and discussions and are considered a preparatory process on the way to the Environment Assemblies providing a focus to regional challenges, needs, and opportunities.